FOSS: A Self-Learned Doctor for Query Optimizer: Asymmetric Advantage Model

 \section{Asymmetric Advantage Model}

-In this section, we will provide a detailed description of the asymmetric advantage model.
+In this section, we will provide a detailed description of the AAM (i.e., asymmetric advantage model).
 We begin by introducing the state representation, followed by the advantage model.
-Finally, we will discuss the design of the loss function.\\
+Finally, we will discuss the design of the loss function.